 Enjoy some signature mantecados, marzipan, or the wine-flavored pastries borrachuelos while you watch the annual procession of the three wise men.

-A wintery Mediterranean sunset will be the perfect backdrop to drink a glass of cava as you admire the famously magical nativity scenes, which are the town’s pride and joy.
+A wintery Mediterranean sunset will be the perfect backdrop for a glass of cava as you admire the town’s famously magical nativity scenes, which are its pride and joy.

 ©Tiberio Sorvillo